Rights of Employees

 Learning that you are expecting a new baby should be a joyous time in your life.
 Unfortunately, some employers discriminate against women based on their pregnancy.
-For example, they reduce their workloads, pass them over for promotions, harass them, fire them or eliminate their positions based on the false assumption that they are unable to do their jobs, do not intend to return to work after giving birth or will not work as hard once their baby is born.
-Fortunately, pregnancy discrimination is illegal in both New Jersey and New York.
+For example, they reduce their workloads, pass them over for promotions, harass them, fire them or eliminate their positions based on the false assumption that they are unable to do their jobs, do not intend to return to work after giving birth or will not work as hard once their baby is born.Pregnancy Discrimination Violates the Law

 Employees who are covered by the Family & Medical Leave Act ("FMLA") are entitled to take up to 12 weeks off per year for pregnancy-related disabilities, the birth or adoption of their child or to care for a newborn or newly adopted child.
-In some circumstances, the New Jersey Family Leave Act (FLA) may entitle a parent to take as much as an additional 12 weeks off to care for their newborn child.
-The FMLA and FLA ordinarily require employers to return employees to their previous position or an equivalent one at the end of their maternity or paternity leave.
+Likewise, the New Jersey Family Leave Act ("NJFLA") entitles covered parent to take as much as an additional 12 weeks off to care for their newborn child.
+Both the FMLA and NJFLA ordinarily require employers to return employees to their previous position or an equivalent one at the end of their maternity or paternity leave.Related Claim: Gender Discrimination

 For example, one of our precedent-setting cases involved a woman who experienced discrimination after she told her employer that she was pregnant.
-On appeal, the New Jersey Appellate Division of the Superior Court agreed that she was entitled to have a jury award her damages for the emotional distress she experienced as a result.
+On appeal, the New Jersey Appellate Division ruled in her favor, and agreed that she was entitled to have a jury award her damages for the emotional distress she experienced as a result.

 Contact Our Experienced New Jersey Pregnancy Discrimination Attorneys